 Knowing this information will be helpful when the person you care for can no longer communicate their wishes or make decisions.
 The person you care for may also like to formalise their plan through an advance care directive (also known as a living will).

-The Department of Health and Carer Gateway websites have resources to help you navigate this time.
+The Department of Health and Aged Care and Carer Gateway websites have resources to help you navigate this time.
 You can find information on:

 - starting the end-of-life conversation with the person you are caring for

 - advance care planning

 - advance care directives